-1. CEPEI Methodology Manual.
-(2013), amended from time to time.
+^{1.} CEPEI Methodology Manual.
+(2018), as amended from time to time.
 A typical natural gas density is considered to be 0.70772 kg/m3.

-- a-Table 9 Average emission factors for estimating fugitive equipment leaks at gas transmission and distribution facilities. - b-Table 12 leaker emission factors for estimating fugitive equipment leaks at Canadian natural gas transmission and distribution facilities, - 2.
-US EPA, Mandatory Reporting of greenhouse Gases Rules and Regulations, Subpart W Table 7, Dec 23, 2012. - \ The distribution emission factors in Table 350-5 should be used for equipment in odourized service and the transmission factors in Table 350-1 should be used for equipment in unodourized service, regardless of the actual classification or functionality of the facility.
+- a-Table 9 Average emission factors for estimating fugitive equipment leaks at gas transmission and distribution facilities. - b-Table 12 leaker emission factors for estimating fugitive equipment leaks at Canadian natural gas transmission and distribution facilities, - 2 US EPA, Mandatory Reporting of greenhouse Gases Rules and Regulations, Subpart W Table 7, Nov.
+30, 2016. - The distribution emission factors in Table 350-5 should be used for equipment in odourized service and the transmission factors in Table 350-1 should be used for equipment in unodourized service, regardless of the actual classification or functionality of the station.

-Table 350-6 Average bleed rates for pneumatic controllers, intermittent bleed devices and pumps (or their equivalents as listed) in the table below (which shall be used for the 2017 calendar year and onwards)
+Table 350-6 Average bleed rates for pneumatic controllers, intermittent bleed devices and pumps (or their equivalents as listed) in the table below